nyfine99/mckelveyschofield/README.md

 ```

 ### Contributing
 Contributions are welcome!
-This project demonstrates:
-- **Mathematical simulation** and algorithm implementation
-- **Data visualization** and interactive graphics
-- **Political science** and social choice theory
-- **Python development** with scientific computing

 ## Ideas for Future Development

-- McKelvey-Schofield
-pathfinding capabilities
-for voters with any
-weighted L1 or L2 norm
+- McKelvey-Schofield pathfinding capabilities for voters with any weighted L1 or L2 norm utility functions
-utility functions
 - Increased performance optimization for large-scale electorates
-- (Documentation) A justification as to
-the validity of the winset
+- (Documentation) A justification as to the validity of the winset boundary algorithm
-boundary algorithm
-- Exploration and possible
+- Exploration and possible implementation of non-greedy McKelvey-Schofield pathfinding
-implementation of
-non-greedy
-McKelvey-Schofield
-pathfinding
-- Exploration of
-ranked-choice voting with
-limits on how many
-policies voters can put on
-their ballots, and finding
-the optimal location to
-insert a new policy
+- Exploration of ranked-choice voting with limits on how many policies voters can put on their ballots, and finding the optimal location to insert a new policy

 ## Contact & Collaboration

-This project demonstrates understanding of:
-- **Computational social science**
-- **Mathematical simulation**
-- **Data visualization**
-- **Algorithm design**
-- **Python development**

 Feel free to reach out for collaboration opportunities or questions about the implementation!